 Where to Adopt or Buy an Elf Cat

 Elf cats are very rare, and it is doubtful that you will find one in a shelter.
 Instead, visit an elf cat breeder to purchase a cat for upwards of $2000.

 The gentle, playful elf cat makes for an excellent companion.
 However, you may have trouble tracking one down due to its novelty and rareness.
 The elf cat's hairlessness is a great option for allergic cat owners but, in exchange, requires more intensive grooming.
 Consider all available information before deciding if an elf cat is right for you.

 More Cat Breeds and Further Research

-If you’re interested in learning more about other cats, consider these breeds:
+If you’re interested in learning more about similar breeds, check these out:

 Otherwise, check out all of our other cat breed profiles